-Consistent with the Student Code of Conduct and related documents regarding the handling of violations of same, the decisions reached by judicial boards related to an alleged crime will be conveyed in writing to the alleged perpetrator and to the victim or next of kin if the victim is deceased.
+Consistent with the Student Code of Conduct and related documents regarding the handling of violations of same, the decisions reached by the Rules Committee related to an alleged crime will be conveyed in writing to the alleged perpetrator and to the victim or next of kin if the victim is deceased.
 If it appears that a violation of law may have occurred, the victim will be advised that the University's procedure for processing violations of the Student Code of Conduct does not limit, encumber, or reduce the legal remedies that may be available to the victim under the law.
 The results of any disciplinary proceeding that arises from an allegation of dating violence, domestic violence, sexual assault, or stalking require simultaneous notification, in writing, to both the accuser and the accused.

-STUDENT CODE OF CONDUCT
+CODE OF CONDUCT

-The University publishes a Student Code of Conduct that is distributed to all students who live or attend classes on campus.
-It explains the rights and responsibilities of students to help maintain a safe and secure community.
+The University Standard of Conduct is detailed on page 26 of the Catalog.
+It.
 Students are advised to study and to abide by this code of conduct.

 Violations are handled by an internal disciplinary process that is separate and apart from any criminal proceedings that may arise.
 The University's disciplinary process and criminal proceedings may impose sanctions independently and without collaboration or consultation.
 A student may be subject to suspension during the pendency of the investigation and disciplinary proceedings as deemed necessary and appropriate by the University.
-An individual found responsible for a violation of the student code of conduct may be subject to disciplinary sanctions including, but not limited to, fines, loss of residence hall privileges, probation, suspension, expulsion, or dismissal.
+An individual found responsible for a violation of the student code of conduct may be subject to disciplinary sanctions including, but not limited to, fines, probation, suspension, expulsion, or dismissal.
 An organization or individual, whether a student or not, that is found to have aided or abetted a violation may face the same sanctions as well as being banned from campus.
 A student found responsible for bringing a false accusation against a member of the campus community may be subject to the same disciplinary sanctions.